ThatCoolCoder/foss-rcas/README.md

         - (it's much simpler than adjusting the monitor resolution or whatever)
     - If FPS is terrible, have a pop up in the corner that tells you to change your graphics.
     - Update billboard exporter script + multimesh instancers + impostorsprite3d to have the option of normal maps on these (it looks a lot better)
-    - Create more impostor pine pics so it's not always just the same one
-        - Maybe even make some more trees so they're not all the same
+    - Maybe make some more trees so they're not all the same
-- possibly rework physics system to support non-fluid effectors
 - Even though the CG is apparently already really far back, the models don't fly tailheavy.
 If I move the CG further back, they become suddenly very tailheavy
     - Maybe their elevator is just stalling, the flying wing flies amazingly and the CG is probably a bit forward even.
 - Mod/content system